-Snowy 2.0 is a proposed pumped-hydro expansion of the Snowy Mountains Scheme which will supercharge its existing hydro-electric generation and large-scale storage capabilities.
+Snowy 2.0 is a pumped-hydro expansion of the Snowy Mountains Scheme which will supercharge its existing hydro-electric generation and large-scale storage capabilities.

 As the economy decarbonises and baseload coal-fired power stations retire, more intermittent generation (such as wind and solar) will enter the market.

 This creates the need for new sources of quick, dispatchable energy generation such as pumped hydro, as well as the need for large-scale storage.

 Snowy 2.0 will increase the Scheme's generation capacity by up to 2,000 megawatts and provide energy storage of 350,000 megawatt hours - enough to run three million homes for more than a week.

 Snowy 2.0 will link the two existing Snowy Scheme reservoirs of Tantangara and Talbingo through underground tunnels and an underground power station with pumping capabilities.

 With a pumped hydro system, water that is released from the top reservoir to generate electricity can be 'recycled' or pumped back to the upper reservoir to be used again.